vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 #### Generalise Idea

 - Practically, You do not have to remember the interaction of all tools, just call autoreconf yourself and let it deal with all the lower level tools.
-- autoreconf is your friend.
+- `autoreconf` is your friend.
 You only need a rough idea of the purpose of each tool to understand errors.

 ##### GNU Autoconf
-        - autoconf  Create configure from configure.ac .
+        - `autoconf`  Create `configure` from `configure.ac`.
-        - autoheader  Create config.h.in from configure.ac.
+        - `autoheader`  Create `config.h.in` from `configure.ac`.
-        - autoreconf  Run all tools in the right order.
+        - `autoreconf`  Run all tools in the right order.
-        - autoscan  Scan sources for common portability problems,and related macros missing from configure.ac.
+        - `autoscan`  Scan sources for common portability problems,and related macros missing from `configure.ac`.
-        - autoupdate  Update obsolete macros in configure.ac.
+        - `autoupdate`  Update obsolete macros in `configure.ac`.
-        - ifnames  Gather identifiers from all #if/#ifdef/... directives.
+        - `ifnames`  Gather identifiers from all `#if/#ifdef/...` directives.
-        - autom4te  The heart of Autoconf.
-It drives M4 and implements the features used by most of the above tools.
-Useful forcreating more than just configure files.
+        - `autom4te`  The heart of `Autoconf`.
+It drives `M4` and implements the features used by most of the above tools.
+Useful for creating more than just configure files.

 ##### GNU Automake
-        - automake  Create Makefile.ins from Makefile.ams and configure.ac.
+        - `automake`  Create `Makefile.in`s from `Makefile.am`s and `configure.ac`.
-        - aclocal  Scan configure.ac for uses of third-party macros, and gather definitions in aclocal.m4
+        - `aclocal`  Scan `configure.ac` for uses of third-party macros, and gather definitions in `aclocal.m4`.

 ##### GNU Libtool
-        - Libtool Helps manage the creation of static and dynamic libraries on various Unix-like operating systems
+        - `Libtool` Helps manage the creation of static and dynamic libraries on various Unix-like operating systems

 ### Generating Packege